-We offer several graduate-level programs here at the School of Nursing.The following is a brief synopsis of each:
+We offer several graduate-level programs here at the Faculty of Nursing.The following is a brief synopsis of each:

 Master of Nursing